openservicemesh/osm/Interfaces.md

 }
 ```

-Functions `FetchEndpoints` and `DeltaEndpoints` are used by the EDS REST API.
+Methods `FetchEndpoints` and `DeltaEndpoints` are used by the EDS REST API.
 This project
-implements gRPC only and these two functions will not be implemented.
+implements gRPC only and these two methods will not be implemented.

 When the [Envoy Go control plane](https://github.com/envoyproxy/go-control-plane) evaluates
 `StreamEndpoints` it passes a `EndpointDiscoveryService_StreamEndpointsServer` *server*.
 The
-implementation of the `StreamEndpoints` function will then use `server.Send(response)` to send
+implementation of the `StreamEndpoints` method will then use `server.Send(response)` to send
 an `envoy.DiscoveryResponce` to all connected proxies.

 An [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) implementation of `StreamEndpoints`
 would require:
-1. a function to initialize and populate a `DiscoveryResponse` struct.
-This function will provide connected Envoy proxies with a mapping from a service name to a list of routable IP addresses and ports.
+1. a method to initialize and populate a `DiscoveryResponse` struct.
+This will provide connected Envoy proxies with a mapping from a service name to a list of routable IP addresses and ports.
-1. a method of notifying the system when the function described in #1 needs to be evaluated to refresh the connected Envoy proxies with the latest available endpoints
+1. a method of notifying the system when the method described in #1 needs to be evaluated to refresh the connected Envoy proxies with the latest available endpoints

 A simple implementation of `StreamEndpoints`:
 ```go